lkcozy/code-notes/notes/communication/writing/writing_tech.md

 ## Negotiation

 - Since my timeline is now compressed, is there anything you can do to `expedite`(speed up) the process?
+- I wonder if this is a recent change?